 - 18. On Site Records The permittee shall maintain records of emission data and operating parameters as necessary to demonstrate compliance with this permit.
 The content and format of such records shall be arranged with the Regional Air Compliance Manager of the DEQ's NRO.
 These records shall include, but are not limited to: - a.
-Documentation from the manufacturer that each emergency diesel engine gen-set is certified to meet the EPA Tier 2 emission standards. - b.
-Engine information including make, model, serial number, model year, maximum engine power (bhp), and engine displacement for each emergency diesel engine genset. - c.
-A log of monitoring device observations as required by Condition 2. - d.
-The manufacturer's written operating instructions or procedures developed by the owner/operator that are approved by the engine manufacturer for each emergency diesel engine gen-set. - e.
-Monthly and annual hours of operation of each emergency diesel engine gen-set (Ref.
+A monthly log of the monitoring device observations as required by Condition 2. - b.
+Monthly and annual hours of operation of each diesel emergency engine gen-set (Ref.
 Nos.
-1 through 35), with annual hours of operation calculated monthly as the sum of each consecutive 12-month period. - f.
-Monthly and annual hours of operation of each emergency diesel engine gen-set (Ref.
+Generator 1 through 68, Generator 73 through 104, and Transitory Generator 1 through 4) for purposes of maintenance checks/readiness testing, calculated monthly as the sum of each consecutive 12-month period. - c.
+Monthly and annual hours of operation of each diesel emergency engine gen-set (Ref.
 Nos.
-1 through 35), for purposes of scheduled maintenance checks and readiness testing (Scheduled MCRT), calculated monthly as the sum of each consecutive 12-month period. - g.
-Daily and annual fuel consumption of each emergency diesel engine gen-set (Ref.
-Nos.
-1 through 35), for all purposes, with the annual fuel consumption calculated daily as the sum of each consecutive 365-day period.
+Generator 69 through 72, 105, and 106), for purposes of scheduled maintenance checks and readiness testing, calculated monthly as the sum of each consecutive 12-month period.